The other day I wrote about letting my kids simply feel whatever they feel.

 Do you feel sad because your sister is angry with you?

-And for those times when even answering a question is too much I have a stab at it and try and guess what might be going on using statement – “You feel ____ when _____ happens.”
+And for those times when even answering a question is too much, I take a guess and say what I think might be going on using a modified I statement – eg. “You feel ____ when _____ happens.”

-While I am working on not squashing my kids feelings, that doesn’t mean I allow them to behave inappropriately.
+While we are working on not squashing our kids feelings, that doesn’t mean we will allow them to behave inappropriately.
+Acknowledging and allowing your children’s feelings doesn’t have to change a limit you have set for their behaviour.

-“It’s ok to be frustrated but it is not ok to speak unkindly to people.”
+“It’s seems like you are really frustrated, but it is not ok to speak unkindly to people.”

 “It is ok to feel cross about having to do the job, but you still have to do it.”

-When you are angry and every muscle in your body is tense and you just want to lash out… being told it is ok to feel that way but being stopped from actually lashing out, doesn’t do much to make you feel better.
-You are still mad, you are still tense, you still want to hit something.
-So I try to offer an alternate way to expressing anger or getting rid of that wound up feeling.
+When you are angry and every muscle in your body is tense and you just want to lash out, being told it is ok to feel that way but being stopped from actually lashing out, doesn’t magically take that anger or those feelings away.
+Our kids are still mad, they are still tense, they still want to hit something.
+So try to offer an alternate way to express their anger or getting rid of that wound up feeling.

 You can go punch your pillow.